 Students will eventually replace the words with letters and -voila- we are done.
 All students will agree that the explanation with letters is really elegant and easy to understand.
 And so the students have discovered the use and elegance with variables.

 Are you looking for a digital math book for junior-high with exercises that encourages research and creativity?
-If you are, please visit Ma.fi (Finnish) or Matematik.fi (Swedish) for more information.
+If you are, please visit Ma.fi (available in English, Swedish and Finnish) for more information.